Cyn29/Ecommerce/README.md

 # Project Description 📣

-At Your Feet, a marketplace that redefines the way we experience fashion and footwear.
+A tus pies, a marketplace that redefines the way we experience fashion and footwear.
 Our platform focuses on sneakers of all styles, making it easy to buy and sell new and/or second-hand products, creating a space where sustainability and style converge.

 ## System Requirements 🔎